Skip to main content

 Why this case required prosthodontic-level planning

 A case like this cannot be solved one tooth at a time.
 The wear was systemic across the upper arch.
-Replacing two or three front teeth without addressing the broader bite would have produced restorations that looked better for a short period and then wore down on the same uneven foundation that caused the original problem.
-The right approach is to fix the bite and the supporting tooth structure first, then build the esthetics on top of that corrected foundation.
-That is the discipline that separates a prosthodontic full-arch case from cosmetic single-tooth work.
-For patients who want treatment completed correctly once, the most important decision is not simply which restorations are used, but whether the bite, tooth structure, esthetics, and long-term function are planned together before treatment begins.
+Replacing two or three front teeth without addressing the broader bite would have produced restorations that looked better for a short period, but they would still have been functioning on the same uneven foundation that caused the original problem.
+The right approach was to correct the bite and supporting tooth structure first, then build the esthetics on top of that more stable foundation.
+For patients who are tired of repeated repairs or are worried that dentistry will have to be redone, the most important decision is often not simply which crown or material is used, but whether the bite, tooth structure, esthetics, and long-term function are planned together before treatment begins.

 The treatment plan